KBhuvaneswar/ML-Algorithm-Implementations/README.md

 * **[PCA and K-Means Clustering](./PCA_&_KMeans/README.md)**
     * **Description:** Exploration of Principal Component Analysis (PCA) for dimensionality reduction on the MNIST dataset and K-means clustering (Lloyd's algorithm) on a 2D dataset.
 Includes analysis of explained variance, image reconstruction, and evaluation of K-means effectiveness with suggestions for alternative clustering methods.

----

-## About Me

-I'm Kasanaboina Bhuvaneswar, currently pursuing a Joint MSc in Data Science and Artificial Intelligence offered by IIT Madras and the University of Birmingham.
-My academic interests lie in machine learning, data science, and large language models, with a particular focus on their applications in real-world domains like healthcare.
-This repository reflects my practical skills developed during my coursework.